Thrinimong Sangtam

 Thrinimong Sangtam (1937 – 14 February 2020) was an Indian academic and politician from Nagaland.
 He was a member of the Nagaland Legislative Assembly.
 He also served as a member of the Nagaland Public Service Commission.

 Early life and education

 Sangtam was born in 1937 at Alisopur village in Tuensang.
-He received Bachelor of Theology degree from Eastern Theological College, Jorhat and Bachelor of Divinity degree from Serampore College.
-Later, he received Master of Sacred Theology degree from Yale University.
+He received a Bachelor of Theology degree from Eastern Theological College, Jorhat and Bachelor of Divinity degree from Serampore College.
+Later, he received a Master of Sacred Theology degree from Yale University.

 Career

-Sangtam worked as a lecturer of Eastern Theological College, Jorhat from 1966 to 1976.
+Sangtam worked as a lecturer at Eastern Theological College, Jorhat from 1966 to 1976.
 Later, he served as a member of the Tuensang Regional Council from 1969 to 1972.
 He served as a member of the Nagaland Public Service Commission from 9 May 1980 to 8 May 1986.
-He entered politics too.
-He was elected as a member of the Nagaland Legislative Assembly from Longkhim Chare in 1987 as an independent candidate.
+He then entered politics and was elected as a member of the Nagaland Legislative Assembly from Longkhim Chare in 1987 as an independent candidate.